 Giant SyncDrive Pro motor

 As I have said previously, this is one of the best e-bike motors currently available on a production bike.
 There are now several different versions available – the Life, Sport and Pro.
-The FastRoad E +2 is fitted with the most powerful SyncDrive Pro motor, which really has to be ridden to be believed!
+The FastRoad E +2 is fitted with the most powerful SyncDrive Pro motor, which has to be ridden to be believed!

-With up to 80Nm of torque and 360% of tuneable assist available, this is a motor that really makes a difference to those steep climbs.
+With up to 80Nm of torque and 360% of tuneable assist available, this is a motor that makes a difference to those steep climbs.

 The same applies if you find yourself pedalling into a strong headwind – the motor will compensate for your increased effort, effectively cancelling out the wind resistance.

-There is no display panel on the FastRoad, but instead you get the RideControl One remote keypad where you can change assist levels and see you battery life with an LED indicator.
+There is no display panel on the FastRoad, but instead you get the RideControl One remote keypad where you can change assist levels and see your battery life with an LED indicator.
 If you want a whole host of other information then you can use the smartphone companion app which will give you everything, including speed, remaining battery range, GPS navigation, pedalling cadence and much more.